midas-network/covid19-smh-research_resources/heterogeneities/README.md

 An additional `serology_data_complete.csv` file is available.
-It originates from the same source data but has been adapted to align with the race/ethnicity classifications used in the Disparities Round.
+It originates from the same source data but has been adapted to align with the race/ethnicity classifications used in the Heterogeneities Round.
 The file also contains more complete estimates for small populations with upper and lower bounds